This handbook is written for a computer science student who wants to understand Eyeling as code and as a reasoning machine.

 See:

 log:semanticslog:content, log:semantics, and related builtins dereference IRIs and parse retrieved content.
+This is powerful, but it is also I/O.

 See: